emdash/brainbox/manual.md

 You can combine *live queries* with *buckets* to interactively visualize the result of different queries:

-	gtd inbox into --replace live
+	gtd inbox into live
 	gtd follow from live dot dep | dot -Tx11 &

 This creates a live query which starts with the current contents of the inbox.
 To see your next-actions instead:

-	gtd is_next into --replace live
+	gtd is_next into live

 *Note*: when using this method, you must manually refresh the bucket contents if subsequent changes to the database would change the query